-Mutton Brook rises in Cherry Tree Wood and
+Mutton Brook rises in Cherry Tree Wood and flows westwards

 Post to the east Highgate

-Post to the north East Finchley
+Post to the south not done

 513 The Wellington – the Wellington Petrol Station is now on its site.

 Originally built as part of the Barnet by pass.
 The road is named for General Sir Fenton John Aylmer VC British commander at the Siege of Kut in the Great War.
 It was built before 1935 across the site of Manor Farm

 Manor Court – flats built in 1935 roughly on the site of Manor Farm, which preceded the road and was owned by United Dairies.

 Cherry Tree Wood

 Highgate Golf Club.
 Opened in 1904, the course was designed by C.S.
 Butchart.
 The clubhouse was burnt down in 1926 and in 1962

 Bishopswood Reservoir.
 Built in 1928 by the Metropolitan Water Board and stores 40 million litres of water

 Lodge Hill.
 This is the site of the Bishop of London's moated hunting lodge.
 It was demolished in the 14th.
 The moat was fed by a spring which still exists.

 Housing built by Hornsey Council in 1902-1913.

-Road Children’s Centre
+Gaskell Road Children’s Centre

 A lease for this area was given to architect, John Groom, in 1878 who built this road with large houses.

 Great North Road

 Until 1960 this was the Great North Road and the Al, then it was down-graded to A1000.
 Although the whole route was once called Great North Road, it is now the road name from the junction with the North Circular northwards.

 East Finchley Sub-Station.
 This supplied power to the Northern Line of London Underground and was opened in 1938.
 Now redundant

 Highgate Depot and Sidings.